-Actions: While the City's Standards and PMC adopt the SWMMEW by reference, the City will begin work towards developing an ordinance(s) to further address enforcement of erosion and sediment controls, and other construction-phase stormwater pollution controls at new development and redevelopment projects.
-In addition, the sanctions will be considered to ensure compliance and provisions to review and inspect sites with high potential for sediment transport prior to clearing and grading.
-These actions will be taken to meet Permit requirement S5.B.4.a, and S5.B.4.e by December 31, 2022.
+Actions: While the City's Standards and PMC adopt the SWMMEW by reference, In addition, sanctions will be considered to ensure compliance and provisions to review and inspect sites with high potential for sediment transport prior to clearing and grading.

-The City also plans to develop strategies to publicize training opportunities available for construction site operators and design professionals on how to comply with the requirements and BMPs in the SWMMEW.
+The City continues to publicize training opportunities available for construction site operators and design professionals on how to comply with the requirements and BMPs in the SWMMEW.

-In 2022, the existing program for Construction Site Stormwater Runoff Control will continue in accordance with S5.B.4 of the 2019-2024 Permit.
+In 2024, the existing program for Construction Site Stormwater Runoff Control will continue in accordance with S5.B.4 of the 2019-2024 Permit.